Donate

 Limerick Youth Service is committed to a policy of Equal Opportunity

-• Cleaner/Project Assistant: Nicholas St Youth Space
+• Youth Work Assistant: Nicholas St Youth Space

 Limerick Youth Service is looking to recruit an individual for the following developmental position: